GSA/wp-digitalgov-i14y-indexer/README.md

 # DigitalGov Search Indexer for WordPress

-> The DigitalGov Search indexer allows WordPress administrators to index the posts and pages of their WordPress blog or website with that DigitalGov Search hosted search service.
+> The DigitalGov Search indexer allows WordPress administrators to index the posts and pages of their WordPress blog or website with the DigitalGov Search hosted search service.

 ### Installation